 As a tribute to, and much like my “mom’s strata recipe by another name,” my strata recipe is prepared the evening before and popped in the oven in the morning, an hour before you’re ready to eat; in present-opening time, this means one-third through unwrapping gifts, or when you’re nearly finished your first cup of coffee (it’s simple Christmas Math, people).
 Pull that rabbit out of your top hat and present the puffed, eggy, savoury bread pudding to a table full of gift-drunk family members.
 And for the love of all things good, call it a strata.
 All you need to know is that this gender-neutral, make-ahead, disaster-proof strata (that won’t stir an angry political discussion at the holiday breakfast table) is simply delicious.
 And ketchup or hot sauce are obviously welcome, if not the guests of honour to the strata party, a la Day Family.

-- In a large high-sided skillet, melt butter over medium.
-Add onion and sauté for 8–10 minutes, until soft and beginning to brown.
+- In a large high-sided skillet, melt 2 Tbsp butter or oil over medium heat.
+Add onion and sauté for 8 to 10 minutes, until soft and beginning to brown.
 Add kale, cover, and cook until wilted (about 1 minute; add a splash of water to hasten process).
 Stir to incorporate.
 Add to a large mixing bowl along with cubed bread.
-Grease a medium to large glass or ceramic casserole dish or large cast-iron skillet with butter.
+Grease an 8×8-inch ceramic or glass casserole dish or large cast-iron skillet with additional butter or oil.
 Add bread mixture in an even layer.

 - In a medium bowl, whisk eggs until emulsified.
 Whisk in milk, thyme, salt, pepper, and nutmeg.
 Slowly and evenly pour over bread mixture.
 Press down with your hands to make the bread soaks it up.
 Cover and refrigerate overnight, bringing to room temperature before popping it in the oven; if baking immediately, allow the strata to sit for 30 minutes before baking.

 - Preheat oven to 350ºF.
-Bake strata for 40 minutes–1 hour (depending on the depth of dish you used), until puffed and golden brown.
+Bake strata for 40 minutes to 1 hour, until puffed, golden brown, and the centre is just set and hot (test with a knife inserted in the centre).
 Let sit for 5 minutes before slicing and serving.
 Leftovers reheat beautifully.

 Disclaimer: This post is sponsored by Egg Farmers of Canada; I was compensated monetarily.
 Recipe, photographs, and opinion are my own.